savannahghi/mycarehub/README.md

 # Onboarding service

 This service manages user onboarding process.

 ## Description

 The project implements the `Clean Architecture` advocated by Robert Martin ('Uncle Bob').

+## Documentation

+API documentation are available at: https://profile-service-docs-uyajqt434q-ew.a.run.app/

+We should strive to always make the documentation reflect the true state of the service

 ### Clean Architecture

 A cleanly architected project should be:

-- *Independent of Frameworks*: The architecture does not depend on the existence of some library of feature laden software.
+- _Independent of Frameworks_: The architecture does not depend on the existence of some library of feature laden software.
 This allows you to use such frameworks as tools, rather than having to cram your system into their limited constraints.

-- *Testable*: The business rules can be tested without the UI, Database, Web Server, or any other external element.
+- _Testable_: The business rules can be tested without the UI, Database, Web Server, or any other external element.

-- *Independent of UI*: The UI can change easily, without changing the rest of the system.
+- _Independent of UI_: The UI can change easily, without changing the rest of the system.
 A Web UI could be replaced with a console UI, for example, without changing the business rules.

-- *Independent of Database*: You can swap out Cloud Firestore or SQL Server, for Mongo, Postgres, MySQL, or something else.
+- _Independent of Database_: You can swap out Cloud Firestore or SQL Server, for Mongo, Postgres, MySQL, or something else.
 Your business rules are not bound to the database.

-- *Independent of any external agency*: In fact your business rules simply don’t know anything at all about the outside world.
+- _Independent of any external agency_: In fact your business rules simply don’t know anything at all about the outside world.

 ## This project has 5 layers:

 ### Domain Layer

 Here we have `business objects` or `entities` and should represent and encapsulate the fundamental business rules.

 ### Repository Layer

 In the domain layer we should have no idea about any database nor any storage, so the repository is just an interface.

 ### Infrastructure Layer

 These are the `ports` that allow the system to talk to 'outside things' which could be a `database` for persistence or a `web server` for the UI.
 None of the inner use cases or domain entities should know about the implementation of these layers and they may change over time because ... well, we used to store data in SQL, then document database and changing the storage should not change the application or any of the business rules.

 ### Usecase Layer

 The code in this layer contains application specific business rules.
 It encapsulates and implements all of the use cases of the system.
 These use cases orchestrate the flow of data to and from the entities, and direct those entities to use their enterprise wide business rules to achieve the goals of